helenclx/100-days-of-code/r1-log.md

 **Thoughts:**
 - I got to practice using JavaScript's `setTImeout` global function, DOM element style property, creating HTML forms and validating forms.
 - I learned about HTML input element's pattern attribute, and that you can use the pattern attribute with regular expressions to specify which types of characters are allowed for the input element.

+---

+### Day 42: 13 February 2024.
+Monday

+**Today's Progress:** Completed The World's Most Annoying Cookie Consent from Module 5 (Essential JavaScript Concepts) of Scrimba’s Frontend Developer Career Path.

+**Thoughts:** I got to practice using the `setTImeout` function, `element.classList.toggle`, Flexbox's flex-direction: row-reverse property, manipulating HTML attributes with JavaScript.
+I also learned to use JavaScript's `FormData()` constructor and its `.get()` method.